-- i.
-FRONT: White background (blue header bar); salmon lines cover the photo in an unbroken pattern.
+- (a) FRONT: White background (blue header bar); salmon lines cover the photo in an unbroken pattern.
 Printing "detail" in eagle is excellent.
-Immigrant classification is on front of card in lower right corner, beginning with letter(s) followed by number(s). - ii.
-BACK: Pale greenish background, map of U.S. in white and three lines of machine readable codes.
-Admission/adjustment date is at bottom, left corner on back of card, beginning with year, month, and day. - (c) "Permanent Resident Card" I-551
+Immigrant classification is on front of card in lower right corner, beginning with letter(s) followed by number(s). - (b) BACK: Pale greenish background, map of U.S. in white and three lines of machine readable codes.
+Admission/adjustment date is at bottom, left corner on back of card, beginning with year, month, and day.